Public Interest Law

 In the Criminal Law Clinic, selected students work with the District Attorney’s office, handling arraignments and prosecuting misdemeanor and felony cases in the motion and trial sessions of the Hampden County District Court.

-Please view the Clinical Program Brochure, which provides an overview of all clinical opportunities available to law students at Western New England University School of Law.
+Please view the Clinical Programs webpage, which provides an overview of all clinical opportunities available to law students at Western New England University School of Law.

-In addition to clinical opportunities, the Public Interest Externship Program makes a semester-long experience in an approved nonprofit organization or governmental agency available to selected students.
+In addition to clinical opportunities, the Law Practice Externship Program makes a semester-long experience in an approved nonprofit organization or governmental agency available to selected students.
 Students engage in a variety of lawyering tasks under the supervision of a practicing attorney and participate in a biweekly seminar that focuses on professionalism, ethics, and public interest lawyering.

 Public Interest Scholars Program